Skip to main content

 The Commission has developed new training pathways for Hand Hygiene Auditors (previously called General Auditors) and Hand Hygiene Auditor Educators (previously called Gold Standard Auditors).

-Hand hygiene compliance is assessed against a national benchmark set by the Australian Health Ministers' Advisory Council; the current national benchmark is 80%.
-There are three national hand hygiene audits conducted each year.
-The latest report on audit data for the period November 2022 to March 2023 is now available.
+Hand hygiene compliance is assessed against a national benchmark, which is currently 80%.
+There are three national hand hygiene audits conducted each year:

 Responses have been prepared to frequently asked questions (FAQs) to support auditing and other aspects of implementation of the National Hand Hygiene Initiative (NHHI).